drzdo/arma3-persistent-campaign/README.md

 - ACE rallypoint position
 - ACE trenches, ACE Fortify statics, any buildings placed by Zeus (technically, almost any static which are considered "Things" in Arma)
 - ruined buildings, fences, trees
+- all units (positions, loadout, ACE medical, roles in vehicles).

+Also, I've integrated `ROS AI Revive Demo and script v4.0` written by `Rickoshay` https://steamcommunity.com/sharedfiles/filedetails/?id=2967824861 (big kudos!) and made couple of custom changes in there:

+- previously, AI was only reviving the same team the player is in.
+Now, OPFOR AI can also revive other OPFOR AI.
+- when AI revives another AI or player, ACE medical is still the thing.
+Now, after reviving, all wounds get bandaged, blood is restored.
+The only things to manually take care of are fractures, stitching (if enabled) and pain.

+This makes friendly AI more helpful in battles and enemy AI more dangerous.

 # Documentation